 Aetna Medicare Advantage Plans Review

-Aetna offers a variety of Medicare Advantage plans with plenty of perks.
+Aetna offers a variety of Medicare Advantage plans with plenty of perks, such as hearing, dental and fitness benefits.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-• Easy, comprehensive plan finder: Aetna makes it easy to find a plan that matches your needs online or over the phone.
-You just need to answer a few simple questions about your location, your desired plan, and a few identifying details — and that’s it!
-Then, you will be presented with the best plans for you.
+- Easy, comprehensive plan finder: Aetna makes it easy to find a plan that matches your needs online or over the phone.
+You just need to answer a few simple questions about your location and desired plan, and a few identifying details — and that’s it!
+Then you will be presented with the best plans for you.

-• Low premiums and deductibles: While premiums and deductibles vary by plan and location, most of Aetna’s Part C plans offer very low premiums and deductibles when compared to competitors.
+- Low premiums and deductibles: Premiums and deductibles vary by plan and location, but most of Aetna’s Part C plans offer very low premiums and deductibles when compared to competitors.
 Many Aetna plans even have $0 premiums, with partial or full coverage of your Part B premium, plus $0 annual deductibles.

-• Varied benefit options: Like many Medicare Advantage carriers, Aetna adds extra benefits that go above and beyond what Original Medicare offers.
-You can get prescription drug, dental, vision, and hearing coverage, as well as OTC product discounts and fitness programs.
+- Varied benefit options: Like many Medicare Advantage carriers, Aetna adds extra benefits that go above and beyond what Original Medicare offers.
+You can get prescription drug, dental, vision and hearing coverage, as well as over-the-counter (OTC) product discounts and fitness programs.
+You also get a 24-hour nurse line, Minute Clinic access, a Medicare Extra Benefits Card and prescription mail-order delivery.

-• Costly stand-alone Part D plans: Many of Aetna’s Part C plans are automatically packaged with Part D to save you the expense of a stand-alone prescription drug plan.
-However, if you choose a plan without prescription drug coverage and later decide to get a stand-alone Part D plan, you will probably end up paying higher premiums.
+- Costly stand-alone Part D plans: Many of Aetna’s Part C plans are automatically packaged with Part D to save you the expense of a stand-alone prescription drug plan.
+If you choose a plan without prescription drug coverage and later decide to get a stand-alone Part D plan, however, you will probably end up paying higher premiums.

-• No PFFS plans: Though Aetna offers various plan types, it doesn’t have any Private Fee-For-Service (PFFS) plans.
-This means that you do not have the option to get a Part C plan without a network of health care providers.
+- No PFFS plans: Although Aetna offers various plan types, it doesn’t have any private fee-for-service (PFFS) plans.
+That means you do not have the option to get a Part C plan without a network of health-care providers.

 Available Aetna Medicare Advantage Plans